Laetoli: Hominina footprints from site S

-In 2015, footprints of the same age as the first reported footprints were unearthed at a site approximately 150 meters south of the original site G footprints.
+In 2015, footprints of the same age as the first reported footprints were unearthed at a site approximately 150 meters south of the original site G footprint site.
 This site is called site S, and the 2 individuals who made the prints are named S1 and S2.
 S2 is represented by only 1 print, but S1 left a track of prints, the first 4 of which are shown in the composite image, along with an analysis of step and stride lengths.
 Further analysis indicated that individual S1 was considerably larger than any of the three individuals from site G.

-Other footprints and artifacts
+Other footprints and artefacts

 Other prints show the presence of twenty different animal species besides the hominin A. afarensis, among them hyenas, wild cats (Machairodus), baboons, wild boars, giraffes, gazelles, rhinos, several kinds of antelope, Hipparion, buffaloes, elephant relatives (of the extinct genus Deinotherium), hares and birds.
 Rain-prints can be seen as well.
 Few footprints are superimposed, which indicates that they were rapidly covered up.
 Most of the animals are represented by skeletal remains discovered in the area.

-No artifacts have been found in the vicinity, at least within the ancient Laetolil Beds that contain the trackway.
-However, artifacts from the younger Olpiro and Ngaloba Beds, also preserved at Laetoli, have been found.
+No artefacts have been found in the vicinity, at least within the ancient Laetoli Beds that contain the trackway.
+However, artefacts from the younger Olpiro and Ngaloba Beds, also preserved at Laetoli, have been found.